Need an EPC in Kensington and Chelsea?

 More Info

-The data entered into the software program is based on evidence that the Assessor collects during the visit.
+The data entered into the software program is based on evidence which the Assessor gathers during the visit.
 In most cases your Assessor will get almost all of the information whilst going around the home.

-If you can supply documentary proof of these sorts of improvements then these can be shown on the EPC and will probably help the rating of your EPC.
+Whenever you can supply documentary proof of these sorts of improvements then these can be shown on the EPC and will probably help the rating of your EPC Certificate.

-• Any type of wall insulation External/Cavity/Internal– {guarantee, or receipt from installer.}
+• Any wall insulation External/Cavity/Internal– Any guarantees, or receipts from the installer

 • Solar PV or Solar Thermal – An MCS certificate from contractor.

-• Sloping ceiling insulation/ floor insulation – receipt from contractor showing thickness fitted.
+• Sloping ceiling insulation/ floor insulation – receipt from contractor showing thickness installed.

-• Loft extensions year it was constructed – completion certificate, dated architectural drawings.
+• Loft extensions year it was built – completion certificate, dated architectural drawings.

-• Double glazing improvements made to the majority of the property – Fensa certificate, or dated receipt from the installer.
+• Double glazing improvements to the majority of the property – Fensa certificate, or dated receipt from the installers.

 These make the biggest difference